 - A safe place to transition into the real world after residential treatment.

 - For those who need strict monitoring, this is not the place.

 You made it to the end.

-Let’s finish it off with the most convient type of rehab.
+Let’s finish it off with the most convenient type of rehab.

 There really isn’t much more to say about the apps.
-They are all different and are pretty self explanitory once you get into using them.
+They are all different and are pretty self explanatory once you get into using them.

 The pros and cons of apps.

 - Change at your own pace with your own goals.